tomato2718/python-toolkit/README.md

 ## Summary

-Some reusable python module that r too small to be standalone project.
+Some reusable python module that r too small to be a standalone project.